maxibenner/archer/README.md

 A CG based photo studio that runs in the browser.
 It enables brands to create photorealistic images from 3D models and artists to accept modelling jobs.
 It consists of three separate apps:

 ## Archer
-The customer facing app provides the virtual photo studio as well as an interface to order 3D models from snapshots of a product.
+Archer is the customer facing app and contains the virtual photo studio as well as an interface to order 3D models from snapshots of a product.

 ## Pro
 A marketplace extension that allows CG artists to submit quotes for modelling jobs submitted through Archer.
 Jobs can be submitted through the Pro app and appear directly in customers inventories.